-Stinging Nettle is a great resource to give vitamins to your dog.
-Particularly high in Vitamin A, Nettles also have loads of potassium, calcium and iron.
+Stinging nettle (a plant native to Europe and Asia that has been used for hundreds of years for medicinal purposes) is a great resource to give vitamins to your dog.
+Exceptionally high in vitamin A, nettles also have high potassium, calcium, and iron levels.
 Another positive is that nettles will help your dog in the natural absorption of vitamins and minerals.

-There are plenty of medicinal benefits to nettles, as it aids greatly indigestion.
-Dogs suffering joint pain could also benefit from nettles, as well as those with liver or kidney problems.
-Seasonal allergies are another problem that nettles may help with, and of course, they always help with cuts as well.
+There are plenty of medicinal benefits to nettles, as it aids indigestion.
+Dogs suffering joint pain and those with liver or kidney problems could benefit from nettles.
+Nettles can help treat seasonal allergies and cuts and abrasions as well.

 Mix in nettles with your dog’s meal; about a half a teaspoon per pound of food.

 Dandelions are a powerhouse of vitamins and one of the best sources of vitamin A, second to liver sources.
 These plants are also high in beta-carotene.

 Dandelions possess many complex vitamins, including vitamin A, D, C, B, and K. They also include copious amounts of potassium, calcium, and iron.
 It’s rich in protein, one of the cornerstones of nutrition.
 It has a substantial fiber content that can aid your dog’s digestive system.

 All parts of the dandelion can be used.
 The roots are good for the liver, containing a cleansing agent.
 The leaves can also help with digestion and constipation.